Who we are

 We are a non-government organisation that generate our own funds through education, policy work, publications, sponsorship and membership - both individual and corporate.

-To learn about the restoration of Dublin Civic Trust's townhouse and shop, click here.
+To learn about Dublin Civic Trust's most recent building conservation project, click here.

 What we do

 We aim to create a forum for all citizens with the intention of promoting a better balance between the historic, cultural and social elements of the city, as well as encourage partnership with Government, local authorities and society.